Adrian Majstrovich: SBL and NZNBL (2009–2016)

-In 2009, Majstrovich returned to Perth and joined the Kalamunda Eastern Suns of the State Basketball League.
-He continued on with the Suns in 2010.
-In 2011 and 2012, he played for the Perth Redbacks, and in 2013, he played for the Perry Lakes Hawks.
+Majstrovich joined the Kalamunda Eastern Suns for the 2009 State Basketball League season.
+In 26 games, he averaged 27.31 points, 12.35 rebounds and 3.15 assists per game.
+He continued on with the Suns in the 2010 season.
+For the 2011 SBL season, he joined the Perth Redbacks.
+He re-joined the Redbacks for the 2012 season.
+For the 2013 SBL season, he joined the Perry Lakes Hawks.

-For the 2014 season, Majstrovich initially joined the Nelson Giants in New Zealand, but a foot injury ruled him for the duration of the campaign.
-In June 2014, he moved to Kalgoorlie and joined the Goldfields Giants for the rest of the 2014 SBL season.
+Majstrovich was set to join the Nelson Giants for the 2014 New Zealand NBL season, but a foot injury ruled him out.
+He later joined the Goldfields Giants midway through the 2014 SBL season.

-In 2015, Majstrovich returned to New Zealand and helped the Southland Sharks win the NBL championship.
+Majstrovich joined the Southland Sharks for the 2015 New Zealand NBL season and helped them win the NZNBL championship.

-In 2016, Majstrovich played one final season in the SBL, this time with the Stirling Senators.
+For the 2016 SBL season, Majstrovich joined the Stirling Senators.

-Personal
+Personal life

 Majstrovich is the son of Maja and Ozren, and has an older brother named Ivan.
 Majstrovich is married to wife Jaime.

 In 2009, Majstrovich returned to Perth to study for a career as a civil draughtsman.